quicwg/base-drafts/draft-ietf-quic-recovery.md

 * the latest RTT sample is higher than the SRTT, perhaps due to a sustained increase in the actual RTT, but the smoothed SRTT has not yet caught up.

-Implementations MAY experiment with absolute thresholds, thresholds from similar previous connections, adaptive thresholds, or including RTT variance in the threshold.
+Implementations MAY experiment with absolute thresholds, thresholds from previous connections, adaptive thresholds, or including RTT variance.
 Smaller thresholds reduce reordering resilience and increase spurious retransmissions, and larger thresholds increases loss detection delay.

 ## Timeout Loss Detection